 Eventually he meets a woman named Seo Ha Na (Wang Ji Won from I Need Romance 3) standing on top of a bridge about to commit suicide because her boyfriend dumped her.
 He talks to her telepathically and she understands him.
 He asks her what she would really like to do instead of commit suicide and she replies, "Kill the bastard."
 He says he will do it for her!

 He gets a gun and they both walk into a nightclub lounge area where the old boyfriend and her former best friend are celebrating their engagement, and he points it at the couple.
 "Should I kill her too?"
 Seo in Guk's alien character asks, and she answers in the affirmative, "Kill her."
 The people cower in fear, with the man pleading for his life, saying he made a mistake and shouldn't have cheated on her (which goes over REALLY well with the fiance, LOL).

 CCTV footage captures the event and now the cops are on their track; they ID the man as someone who left the hospital after coming out of a coma.
 The alien has already decided that looking at this young woman fills him with pleasure, his first real emotion.
 She also seems drawn to him as well.
 Before he left on his mission he had been given a pill that could put him back into the past before he took human shape.
 Will he take it or will this strange couple declare their love for each other, and will they be able to stay together if they do?

 I loved this short drama: it's only 5 episodes of about 10 minutes long each so it will take you under an hour to watch it.
-It's been combined into less than one hour total drama, so enjoy!
+It's been combined into less than one hour total drama here on this page, so enjoy!